devdeliw/website/content/posts/nasa_derive_1.md

 as well.
 But since Silicon Carbide (4H-SiC) has no nuclei with nuclear spin $I > 1/2$, it's set to 0.

-The goal of this paper is to provide a thorough overview and derivation of each Hamiltonian term.
+The goal of this post is to provide a thorough derivation of each Hamiltonian term.
 Finally, a complete Hamiltonian description is given.

+---

 ## The Zeeman Effect

 A spinning charged particle is a magnetic dipole.
 Its magnetic dipole moment,
-$\vec{\mu}$, is proportional to its spin angular momentum, $\vec{S}$:
+$\vec{\mu}$, is proportional to its spin angular momentum, $\vec{S}$

 $$ \vec{\mu} = \gamma \vec{S}.$$